Dining Adventure in January

 Ally was young, but she clearly enjoyed the history of the restaurant.
 She seemed totally delighted that we were taking interest.
 I was pretty giddy when my salad was served.
 I poured the tasty Garlic Dressing from a syrup container!

-I ordered chicken, grilled across the room.
+I ordered chicken, which had been grilled just steps from our table.
 My nicely browned chicken, was juicy and flavorful.
 Green beans, mashed taters and a big old dinner roll.
 I was happy!

 Meeting the Owner

 Just as we finished our meal, a visitor arrived.
 Randy Stokes graciously introduced himself, then laughed, "I've got to see that book!"